 - Mid-morning, you have a granola bar, which is 29 grams.

-- For lunch, you have a salad with Italian dressing, which has 11 grams.
+- At lunch, you have a salad with Italian dressing, which has 11 grams.

 - For an afternoon pick-me-up, you have a mocha coffee that has 35 grams.

-- For dinner, you have grilled chicken with barbecue sauce and a pasta salad with 16 grams
+- Dinner time, you have grilled chicken with barbecue sauce and a pasta salad with 16 grams

 - And a cookie for dessert, which is 15 grams (really, who eats one cookie )